tuanna52/Self-driving-car_BME-individual-project/README.md

 To train the autonomous driving car, run main.py in python 3.7, after the training finished, there will be two output files: avg_fitness.svg and sd_car1.pkl.
 The first file contains the statistical graph of the training process, while the second one has the best genome architecture saved.

-To run the trained model after saving it from the training process, run best_car_evaluation.py.
+To run the trained model after saving it from the training process, run best_car_evaluation.py in python 3.7.

 To tweak the settings without modifying the code, you can do it in config_variables.py and config_file.txt.